Centre (Croatian political party): Ideology

 Centre's priorities are structural reforms, education and science, and it adheres to the values of "modern Western European countries".

 The Party is secular, anti-fascist and pro-European.
 It opposes the Vatican agreements and the use of salute Za dom spremni.
 It strongly believes in civil liberties, such as the right to abortion and advancement of LGBT rights.

 On economy, Centre is liberal.
 The party supports the free market and encourages entrepreneurship, advocating for reduction of taxes, eliminating parafiscal fees and less public administration and bureaucracy.
 At the same time, the party takes a social approach to education and healthcare.

 One of its priorities is decentralization.
 Centre advocates for reducing the number of municipalities and replacing the current 20 counties of Croatia with 5 regions.
+Centre also advocates the reduction of the Government of Croatia from 20 to 12 ministries, while also reducing the overall number of civil servants.

 Election results

 Parliament (Sabor)

 The following is a summary of the party's results in legislative elections for the Croatian Parliament.
 The "Votes won" and "Percentage" columns include sums of votes won by pre-election coalitions the party had been part of.
 The "Seats won" column includes sums of seats won by Centre.